csnbluesteel/Post_IT/README.md

 - **Story:** Lets the user search for IT jobs while on the go and lets them save or apply for the job.
 A desktop companion app would allow the user to apply for a job saved on the mobile app if the process is too hard on mobile.
 - **Market:** Anyone looking for an job in an IT related field.
 - **Habit:** Job seekers would be using this app throughout the day to look up new job postings or access existing job aplications.
-- **Scope:** V1 Allow the user to search for job postings from different API's then  V2
+- **Scope:** V1 Allow the user to search for job postings from different API's and save them to apply for later.
+User will be able to open a link directly to the application page.
+V2 App would let user email apps to themselves to be able to apply on a desktop.

 ## Product Spec